expo/expo/docs/pages/push-notifications/using-fcm.md

 3. Copy the token listed next to **Server key**.

+> Server Key is only available in **Cloud Messaging API (Legacy)**, which may be disabled by default.
+Enable it by clicking the 3-dot menu > Manage API in Google Cloud Console and follow the flow there.
+Once the legacy messaging API is enabled, you should see Server Key in that section.

+4. In your [Expo account's](https://expo.dev/) dashboard, select your project, and click on **Credentials** in the navigation menu.
+Then, click on your **Application Identifier** that follows the pattern:`com.company.app`.

-4. Run `expo push:android:upload --api-key <your-token-here>`, replacing `<your-token-here>` with the string you just copied.
+> For Legacy Application Identifiers, run `expo push:android:upload --api-key <your-token-here>`, replacing `<your-token-here>` with the string you just copied.
 We'll store your token securely on our servers, where it will only be accessed when you send a push notification.

+5. Check that all of your **Service Credentials** are filled correctly.
+If the **FCM Server Key** is empty, then you can add the copied **Server key** from **Step 3**.
+If the FCM Server Key is populated, verify that the last characters match the **Server Key** from **Step 3**.

+> **warning** Having Service Credentials in both Legacy and non-legacy Application Identifiers can prevent push notifications from working on android devices.
+If you have a Legacy Application Identifier, you might need to remove all of its Service Credentials.

-That's it -- users who run this new version of the app will now receive notifications through FCM using your project's credentials.
-You just send the push notifications as you normally would (see [guide](sending-notifications.md)).
+Users who run this new version of the app will now receive notifications through FCM using your project's credentials.
+You can now send push notifications normally.
+For more information, see [Sending Notifications](/push-notifications/sending-notifications/).
 We'll take care of choosing the correct service to send the notification.

 ## See also